melowntech/workshop/tutorials/geojson-part2.rst

 and how to programmatically modify geodata.

 This is the second part of our tutorial series about GeoJSON.
-At this point you should be familiar displaying GeoJSON data and applying basic styling to them.
+At this point you should be familiar with displaying GeoJSON data and applying basic styling to them.
 If not, maybe you missed our `first tutorial <//vtsdocs.melown.com/en/latest/tutorials/geojson.html>`__.
-We highly recommend to check it out first since this tutorial builds on top of what we did previously.
+We highly recommend checking it out first, since this tutorial builds on top of what we did previously.

 Loading data from URL